Hopac/Hopac/Docs/Actors.md

 A merit of many the actor models is that due to the marriage of threads and mailboxes within those models there are often idiomatic ways to structure programs.
-The model provided by Hopac, due to the separation threads and channels, often allows for many more ways to structure computations.
+The model provided by Hopac, due to the separation of threads and channels, often allows for many more ways to structure computations.
 In this section, we'll consider how some actor style idioms might translate to practical programming styles in Hopac.

-### Mailbox processor
+### MailboxProcessor

 Let's start by implementing something similar to a subset of the F# MailboxProcessor within Hopac.
 We'll just define an actor as an asynchronous